Greening-Seattle/Visualization/README.md

 - User: Citizens, policy makers, environmental groups;

-- Function: To map historical data in an interactive visual manner
+- Function: To map historical data in an interactive visual manner.
+The key component here is 'plotting_functions.py' which can generate map data.

 - Key Result: An interactive map of Seattle that allows the user to look at Trafic flow patterns on a per year basis by zipcode.
 This interactive map allows the user to view Chlorpleth Maps, which show traffic volume in geographic regions.
 Other key figure outputs are included within the repository as HTML files as well as being included below as "Screenshots."